 What to Include in Your Pitch

-Send a brief (no more than 500 words) query letter describing your idea, what makes it right for The Open Notebook, and how you plan to approach the story.
+Provide a brief (no more than 3,000 characters, which is about 500 words) query describing your idea, what makes it right for The Open Notebook, and how you plan to approach the story.

 Your pitch should describe: